What should I do if I encounter port occupation problem during AnQiCMS installation?

 Summary

-Resolve the port occupation problem during the AnQiCMS installation process, the key is to accurately identify the conflict source and take appropriate measures.Whether it is to modify the listening port of AnQiCMS itself or to clean up the conflicting processes occupying the port, it is all to ensure that your AnQiCMS can start smoothly and provide a stable and efficient content management service for your website.As a website operator, mastering these basic troubleshooting and resolution skills will greatly enhance your efficiency in managing the website.
+Resolve port occupation problems during AnQiCMS installation, the key is to accurately identify the conflict source and take appropriate measures.Whether it is to modify the listening port of AnQiCMS itself or to clear the conflicting processes occupying the port, it is to ensure that your AnQiCMS can start smoothly and provide a stable and efficient content management service for your website.As a website operator, mastering these basic troubleshooting and resolution skills will greatly improve your efficiency in managing the website.

-Why does AnQiCMS use port 8001 by default?
+Why does AnQiCMS default to using port 8001?

-AnQiCMS selects port 8001 as the default configuration, which is a common practice in many web applications, especially in development and testing environments.It avoids direct conflict with commonly used ports such as HTTP (80) and HTTPS (443), and it is also not as difficult to remember as some high ports.In a real production environment, it is common to use the reverse proxy feature of web servers such as Nginx or Apache to forward external users' HTTP/HTTPS requests to the 8001 port where AnQiCMS is listening, thereby publishing the service to the outside.
+AnQiCMS selects port 8001 as the default configuration, which is a common practice in many web applications, especially in development and testing environments.It avoids direct conflict with commonly used ports such as HTTP (80) and HTTPS (443), and is also not as difficult to remember as some high ports.In a production environment, it is common to use the reverse proxy function of web servers such as Nginx or Apache to forward external users' HTTP/HTTPS requests to the 8001 port of AnQiCMS, thereby realizing the external publication of the service.

 Do I need to adjust the website access address after changing the AnQiCMS port?

-If you have only changed the port that AnQiCMS service is listening on (for example, from 8001 to 8002), and your website is accessed through a reverse proxy of a web server such as Nginx or Apache, then youOnly need to update the reverse proxy configuration accordingly,will forward the target port from 8001 to a new port (e.g., 8002).
-For end users, they will access your website's domain name address (e.g.,www.yourdomain.comKeep unchanged, no adjustment is required.
-But if accessed directly through IP and port (for examplehttp://your_server_ip:8001), then the port number needs to be changed to the new listening port.
+If you only changed the port that the AnQiCMS service is listening on (for example, from 8001 to 8002), and your website is accessed through a reverse proxy of a web server like Nginx or Apache, then youOnly update the reverse proxy configuration accordinglyChange the target port from 8001 to a new port (for example, 8002).
+For end users, they access your website domain address (for example,www.yourdomain.com)Keep unchanged, no adjustment is required.
+But if accessed directly through IP and port (for examplehttp://your_server_ip:8001),then the port number needs to be changed to a new listening port.

-What should I do if I cannot determine which process is occupying the port, or if I cannot close the process?
+What should I do if I cannot determine which process is using the port or cannot close the process?